Gs5570/Digital-Business-Card/README.md

 ---

-This is a small react project in which I build a Digital Business Card with my contact info.
-It serves as practice to enhance my React skills.
+This is a small static react project that represent a Digital Business Card with my contact info.
+It serves as practice gear toward paracticing react.

 ## Technology